Fire and rescue services

 If you're a dual national, you'll be considered Jordanian by law while in Jordan.

-The government has stopped compulsory military service.
-However, all males aged 18 to 40, including dual nationals, still need to register for military service.
-You then postpone your service each year.
+The government has reactivated compulsory military service.
+All males aged 18 to 40, including dual nationals, need to register for military service.
+You need to then postpone your service each year.

 If you're eligible and don't register, authorities may stop you from leaving Jordan.